torvalds/linux/Documentation/arch/arm64/perf.rst

 These attributes exclude the KVM host and guest, respectively.

-The KVM host may run at EL0 (userspace), EL1 (non-VHE kernel) and EL2 (VHE kernel or non-VHE hypervisor).
+The KVM host may run at EL0 (userspace), EL1 (analn-VHE kernel) and EL2 (VHE kernel or analn-VHE hypervisor).

 The KVM guest may run at EL0 (userspace) and EL1 (kernel).

-Due to the overlapping exception levels between host and guests we cannot exclusively rely on the PMU's hardware exception filtering - therefore we must enable/disable counting on the entry and exit to the guest.
-This is performed differently on VHE and non-VHE systems.
+Due to the overlapping exception levels between host and guests we cananalt exclusively rely on the PMU's hardware exception filtering - therefore we must enable/disable counting on the entry and exit to the guest.
+This is performed differently on VHE and analn-VHE systems.

-For non-VHE systems we exclude EL2 for exclude_host - upon entering and exiting the guest we disable/enable the event as appropriate based on the exclude_host and exclude_guest attributes.
+For analn-VHE systems we exclude EL2 for exclude_host - upon entering and exiting the guest we disable/enable the event as appropriate based on the exclude_host and exclude_guest attributes.